-Van kills at least two, injures seven, on Toronto sidewalk
+Van hops Toronto sidewalk, killing at least two: Reuters witness

 “We’re still gathering information and as soon as we can, we’ll share more information with Canadians,” Trudeau told reporters about an hour after news of the incident broke.

-Reporting by Anna Mehler Paperny and Jim Finkle in Toronto; Additional reporting by Nichola Saminather, Carlo Allegri, Julie Gordon; Writing by Andrea Hopkins and Scott Malone; Editing by Grant McCool
+Reporting by Anna Mehler Paperny and Jim Finkle in Toronto; additional reporting by Julie Gordon in Vancouver; Writing by Andrea Hopkins and Scott Malone; editing by Grant McCool